 The plan of financial operation for each calendar year estimates proposed expenditures and the proposed means of financing them.
-Upon approval by the Supervisors, the budget appropriation ordinance is the legal basis for expenditures during the budget year.
+Upon Council approval, the budget appropriation ordinance serves as the legal basis for expenditures during the budget year.

 Budget Document

 The official written statement that presents the proposed budget to the Township Council